Variance reduction for additive functional of Markov chains via martingale representations: Introduction

-Suppose that we wish to compute $\pi(f):=\mathsf{E}\left[f(X)\right]$, where $X$ is a random vector-valued in $\mathcal{X}\subseteq\mathbb{R}^{d}$ with a density $\pi$ and $f:$ $\mathcal{X}\to\mathbb{R}$ with $f\in L^2(\pi)$.
-The idea of the so-called control variates variance reduction method is to find a cheaply computable random variable $\zeta$ with $\mathsf{E}[\zeta]=0$ and \(\mathsf{E}[\zeta^2]<\infty,\) such that the variance of the r.v. $f(X)-\zeta$ is small.
-The complexity of the problem of constructing classes $Z$ of control variates \(\zeta\) satisfying $\mathsf{E}[\zeta]=0$ essentially depends on the degree of our knowledge on \(\pi.\) For example, if \(\pi\) is analytically known and satisfies some regularity conditions, one can apply the well-known technique of polynomial interpolation to construct control variates enjoying some optimality properties, see, for example, Section~3.2 in \cite{dimov2008monte}.
-Alternatively, if an orthonormal system in \(L^2(\pi)\) is analytically available, one can build control variates \(\zeta\) as a linear combination of the corresponding basis functions, see \cite{GobetCV}.
-Furthermore, if \(\pi\) is known only up to a normalizing constant (which is often the case in Bayesian statistics), one can apply the recent approach of control variates depending only on the gradient \(\nabla \log \pi\) using Schr\(\ddot{\text{o}}\)dinger-type Hamiltonian operator in \cite{mira2013zero} and so-called Stein operator in \cite{brosse2018diffusion}.
+One of the popular approaches to variance reduction is the control variates method (see \citep{south2021post} and the references therein).
+It aims at constructing a cheaply computable random variable $\zeta$ (control variate) with $\PE[\zeta] = 0$ and $\PE[\zeta^2] < \infty$, such that the variance of the random variable $f(X) + \zeta$ is small, where $X \sim \pi$.
+One of the main difficulties here is to construct a class of control variates \(\zeta\) satisfying $\PE[\zeta]=0$.
+The complexity of this problem essentially depends on the degree of our knowledge on $\pi$.
+For example, if \(\pi\) is analytically known and satisfies some regularity conditions, one can apply the well-known technique of polynomial interpolation to construct control variates enjoying some optimality properties, see, for example \citep[Section~3.2]{dimov2008monte}.
+Alternatively, if an orthonormal system in \(\ltwo(\pi)\) is analytically available, one can build control variates \(\zeta\) as a linear combination of the corresponding basis functions, see \citep{GobetCV}.
+Furthermore, if \(\pi\) is known only up to a normalizing constant (which is often the case in Bayesian statistics), one can apply the recent approach of constructing control variates depending only on the gradient \(\nabla \log \pi\) using either a Schr\(\ddot{\text{o}}\)dinger-type Hamiltonian operator in \citep{assaraf1999zero,mira2013zero}, or the Stein operator in \citep{brosse2018diffusion}.
 In some situations \(\pi\) is not known analytically, but \(X\) can be represented as a function of simple random variables with known distribution.
 Such situation arises, for example, in the case of functionals of discretized diffusion processes.
-In this case a Wiener chaos-type decomposition can be used to construct control variates with nice theoretical properties, see \cite{belomestny2018stratified}.
+In this case a Wiener chaos-type decomposition can be used to construct control variates with nice theoretical properties, see \citep{belomestny2018stratified}.
 Note that in order to compare different variance reduction approaches, one has to analyze their complexity, that is, the number of numerical operations required to achieve a prescribed magnitude of the resulting variance.